grf-labs/maq/README.md

 \end{aligned}
 ```

-That is, the Multi-Action QINI traces out the expected value of an optimal treatment allocation as the spend level increases, where the optimal allocation is given by the above LP.
+That is, the Multi-Action Qini traces out the expected value of an optimal treatment allocation as the spend level increases, where the optimal allocation is given by the above LP.

 ### References